Prof. Yuk-fai FONG

 His research interests include Industrial Organization, Competition Policy, Dynamic Games, and Applied Microeconomic Theory.
 He serves as an Editor for B.E.
 Journals of Theoretical Economics and Associate Editor for International Journal of Industrial Organization.
 His research has appeared at leading international journals such as Journal of Political Economy, Review of Economics Studies, RAND Journal of Economics, Journal of Economic Theory, International Economics Review, Games and Economic Behavior, Journal of Industrial Economics, and Journal of Economics and Management Strategy.
 He has consulted for companies such as Shell Oil Company and Platinum Guild International, and is an academic affiliate with Compass LexEcon.
 Professor Fong won the HKUST Franklin Prize for Teaching Excellent (MBA Required Courses) in 2017, and was a finalist for the award in 2013, 2014, and 2016.

-- HKU (tentatively scheduled): EMBA Strategic Management, MBA Strategy and Organization, MEcon Antitrust Economics and Competition Policy; Undergrad Strategic Management
+- HKU: EMBA Strategic Management, EMBA Managerial Economics, MBA Managerial Economics, MBA Python for Managers and Strategists, MEcon Antitrust Economics and Competition Policy; Undergrad Strategic Management

 - HKUST: EMBA Orientation Program, EMBA Homecoming Module, EMBA Managerial Microeconomics, Kellogg-HKUST EMBA Talk, MBA Opening Module, MBA Homecoming, MBA Managerial Microeconomics, ExecEd Value Creation, PhD Microeconomics, PhD Industrial Organization, MSc Topics in Industrial Organization, MSc Antirust Economics and Competition Policy